rohan-97/Todo-Tracker/README.md

 You can [click here](https://chrome.google.com/webstore/detail/todo-tracker/janilffnfjijnlakfjpaopbpadomhboh) to navigate to chrome web store where you can install this extension

-## Steps for building extension
+## Steps for building extension and setting up locally

-install npm on the system and navigate to the root directory of this project and execute following commands
+install npm on the system and navigate to the root dir0ectory of this project and execute following commands

+1. Clone this repository or download the zip file

 1. Initialize the node modules using following command
 ```